micro:climate Kit Experiment Guide

 Show Number block displays/scrolls whatever number is placed inside of it across the LED array.
 We use it to display the wind speed in this example.

 Wind Speed block is a variable block that returns the calculated wind speed from the anemometer.
 It is updated every 2 seconds!
+To prevent the micro:bit from displaying several decimal places and having to wait while the output scrolls to the end, we will use the truncate block to only display the integer.

 Show String block is similar to the

 Show Number block in that it displays/scrolls whatever string that it is passed.
 In this case we use it to display the wind direction.
+We'll abbreviate the words for speed and direction so that we do not have to wait as long for the next measurement.

 What You Should See

 Once you power up the micro:bit, spin the anemometer with your hand or place it in front of a fan.
 The speed in miles per hour should start to scroll across the LED array.
 If you press the A button on your micro:bit, it will change the readout to print the direction the vane is pointing as the direction the wind is coming from.
+If your micro:bit has a certain firmware version, you can also view the output via the MakeCode console.

 What is north? --- The directions produced by the weather:bit are based off of readings from the vane, you have to personally line up the orientation of your vane to north.